Need help with your Discussion

 Executive Summary

-This paper will discuss three items in the Contract of Law that is useful now and in the future in the workplace.
+This paper will discuss three items in the Contract of Law that are useful now and in the future in the workplace.
 The three items are; Remedies, Parole Evidence Rule, and Good faith versus reasonable.
 The discussions will include the legal issues presented by these items and strategies for dealing with these legal issues.

 Introduction